henry-spanka/freeathome-api/README.md

 # Note
 This API is still in an early state.
 After Busch-Jaeger released an updated firmware (>= 2.3.0), which is not compatible with other APIs anymore, I have written a new API from scratch to bring my home back to life and make Apple HomeKit work again ([homebridge-buschjaeger](https://github.com/henry-spanka/homebridge-buschjaeger)).
 I have tried to keep the API endpoints of [sstadlberger/home](https://github.com/sstadlberger/home)'s API so I don't need to rewrite all my plugins to integrate with a new API.
 Therefore this project should be backwards-compatible.

+# Known Issues

+* If you do not receive any updates from the System Access Point or are unable to set any datapoints log into the System Access Point interface and log out again.
+This must be done sometimes after a reboot of the System Access Point to enable websocket notifications.

 # API Endpoints

 ## Set a datapoint